gvanrossum/gvanrossum.github.io/interviews/Thomas.md

 And the idea of optimizations was attractive at the time, because Python was known to be very slow.
 I mean, it's gotten so much better over the years, but back then the difference was more noticeable and it was not as advanced as it is now.

-**So at that time, who were sort of the big names who were discussing things in the Python-Dev list once you were on it?
+**So at that time, who were sort of the big names who were discussing things in the Python-Dev list once you were on it?**

 Obviously Tim as well.
-Now for these, I happen to know that this area, the archives are available,0 and I did look at the archives like two weeks ago.
+Now for these, I happen to know that this area, the archives are available, and I did look at the archives like two weeks ago.
 There were some names there that I didn't recognize and I don't remember them participating.
-But the people who stand out were Tim Peters, Frederik Lund, as I mentioned before, Fred Drake, if it was anything about communication.
+But the people who stand out were Tim Peters, Fredrik Lundh, as I mentioned before, Fred Drake, if it was anything about communication.

 **Yeah, he did a lot of work on the docs too.**